 - organizational skills

 - advocacy for families

 - behavior management/modification

 Additionally, counselors are on-call to provide support to families 24 hours a day, 7 days a week.

 All services provided are based on the needs of the family with the goal of providing support to families in crisis, providing them with the tools to stay together.
-Services are offered to families residing in Camden or Gloucester Counties.
+Services are offered to families residing in Camden, Gloucester, and Passaic Counties.